+The best way to unclog a toilet is to learn to use a flange plunger properly.
 Flange plungers are made specifically for plunging toilets.
 The “flange” is an extended, sleeve-like rubber flap built into the underside of the plunger’s rubber cup.
-When you plunge a toilet, you insert this flange directly into the toilet bowl’s drain hole.
-This ensures a tighter seal than a conventional cup plunger.
+Insert this flange directly into the toilet bowl’s drain hole to ensure a tighter seal than a conventional cup plunger.

-2. Prepare the area around the toilet
+1. Prepare the area around the toilet

 Plunging can get messy.
 Put on rubber gloves and lay out towels or plastic wrap to catch spills.

-3. Level out the amount of water in the bowl
+2. Level out the amount of water in the bowl

 To maximize plunging effectiveness, you’ll want to fill the toilet bowl about halfway full with water (enough so that you can fully submerge the plunger cup).

-4. Place the flange into the toilet drain
+3. Place the flange into the toilet drain

-5. Fit the cup over the drain
+4. Fit the cup over the drain

 Fit the cup of the plunger snugly over the drain while keeping the flange inserted.
 As you create the seal, let water from the bowl under the cup.
 The water between the cup and the drain will help generate suction pressure to unclog.

-6. Position and “test” your plunger seal
+5. Position and “test” your plunger seal

 When you’ve created a seal with both the flange and cup, “test” it before getting started.
 Depress the plunger straight down and then tug it back up the way you would to unclog normally, but do so slowly.
 Make sure the seal stays in place throughout the process.

-6a.
+5a.
 (Optional) Apply petroleum jelly around the cup of the plunger

 If you’re having trouble maintaining a seal, try applying petroleum jelly to the cup.
 Petroleum jelly will help keep the cup from sliding off of the bottom of the bowl.

-7. Plunge forcefully 5 to 6 times
+6. Plunge forcefully 5 to 6 times

-8. Check water level in toilet bowl
+7. Check water level in toilet bowl

 After plunging for thirty seconds, quickly break the seal and remove the plunger.
 Listen for a gurgling sound from the drain (a good sign) and check the water level in the toilet bowl.
 If nearly all the water drained from the bowl, then you’ve probably cleared the clog.

-8a.
+7a.
 (Optional) Repeat plunging as necessary

-9. Test to see if the clog is gone
+8. Test to see if the clog is gone

 Before you test your flush, remove the tank lid.
 Depress the handle as usual and watch the toilet bowl closely.
-If you haven’t cleared the clog, then the toilet won’t flush and the bowl will start filling with water.
+If you haven’t cleared the clog, then the toilet won’t flush, and the bowl will start filling with water.
 Prevent an overflow by manually closing the toilet’s flapper.